danifranco/EM_domain_adaptation/DAMT-Net/README.md

-# Attention Y-Net
+# DAMT-Net

 Domain adaptation can also be addressed using adversarial networks, as DAMT-Net [1] does.

-We are going to use the [original DAMT-Net](https://github.com/Jiajin-Yi/DAMT-Net) repository fork and a custom script to train and test sequentially every combinations, the number of repetitions you want (by default, 10).
+We are going to use the [original DAMT-Net](https://github.com/Jiajin-Yi/DAMT-Net) repository fork and a custom script to train and test sequentially every combination, the number of repetitions you want (by default, 10).

 ## Usage